 The patent’s description is mostly dedicated to details about phrase-based indexing, but it also jumps into how archived versions of documents might be stored and ranked.

-Presently, Google collects the latest copies of pages it finds to display in a cache copy, and it includes links to the latest cached copy of documents along with search result listings for pages.
+Presently, Google collects the latest copies of pages it finds to display in a cached copy, and it includes links to the latest cached copy of documents along with search result listings for pages.
 Google has justified the use of a cached copy of pages as a way of giving people access to a page when there might be a problem with directly accessing the page, such as the server it is hosted upon being down.
 Google won’t cache copies of pages that use a meta noarchive tag, like the following:

 <meta name=”googlebot” content=”noarchive”>